eegg/school-policies-and-procedures/src/arrivals-and-departures.rst

   * Home address and telephone number - if the parents do not have a telephone, an alternative number must be given, perhaps a neighbour or close relative.
   * Place of work, address and telephone number (if applicable).
   * Mobile telephone number (if applicable).
-  * Names, addresses, telephone numbers and signatures of adults who are authorised by the parents to collect their child from the setting, for example a childminder or grandparent.
+  * Names, addresses, telephone numbers, photographs and signatures of adults who are authorised by the parents to collect their child from the setting, for example a childminder or grandparent.
   * Who has parental responsibility for the child.
   * Information about any person who does not have legal access to the child.